What factors determine IR35 status?

 Effectively, such workers were ‘disguised employees’ and benefited from a net saving in tax of up to 25% when compared to a directly employed individual, including the ability to claim a number of tax-deductible expenses not ordinarily available to an employee.
 As a result, the engaging organisation also benefits from significant savings as they do not have to pay employer NICs, nor do they have to offer any employment rights or benefits.

-What if HMRC decides IR35 Rules Apply?
+What if HMRC decides IR35 rules apply?

-An arrangement is likely to be caught by IR35 if, amongst other things, an individual provides their service to the end client (or is obliged to do so); those services are provided under arrangements involving a PSC; and the circumstances of the arrangement are such that if they had been made directly between the end client and the individual, the individual would have been held to be an employee.
+Typically, an arrangement is likely to be caught by IR35 if, amongst other things, an individual provides their service to the end client (or is obliged to do so); those services are provided under arrangements involving a PSC; and the circumstances of the arrangement are such that if they had been made directly between the end client and the individual, the individual would have been held to be an employee.